 Sanitizers are a game changer, they bring C++ closer to languages like Java and Rust.
 They do not bring the safety to production, since you probably do not want to use sanitizers in production or release, but as you are building and testing your code, they help you a great deal catch potential issues right away.

 A competitive solution that people often use is a great tool called “valgrind“.
 It is a general-purpose tool that checks your software as it runs.
 Under Windows, you have related programs like Application Verifier and WinDbg.
+Under macOS, valgrind used to be supported, but that is no longer the case.

 I believe you should almost always use sanitizers when they are available.
 Here is a comparison between tools like valgrind and sanitizers.